-Houghton Named Muzak Director Also Expected to Succeed Fly
+Houghton Named Muzak Director

-As Chairman in Due Time
+Also Expected to Succeed Fly As Chairman in Due Time

-HARRY E. HOUGHTON, for the past eight years vice-president and general sales manager of Brown Co., producer of pulp, paper and related products, a director of Associated - Muzak operating com-Mr. Houghton panies of the A-M enterprise, becoming chief administrative officer of the entire group of companies.
+HARRY E. HOUGHTON, for the past eight years vice-president and general sales manager of Brown Co., producer of pulp, paper and related products, has been elected a director of Associated - Muzak Corp. and named chairman of the board of Muzak Corp., Associated Program Service and Associated Music Publishers, operating companies of the A-M enterprise, becoming chief administrative officer of the entire group of companies.
 He assumes his new duties today.